beeswaxxdai/Beeswax/README.md

 # Initial Distribution

-The CORE team is kickstarting the initial distribution with a liquidity event.
+The WAX team is kickstarting the initial distribution with a liquidity event.
 Contribute HNY to the WAX token during LGE to receive tokens, and the contributed HNY will be matched and added to the Honeyswap liquidity pool.
 Note that once added, liquidity tokens can not be removed from the WAX LP pools.
 This is by design.
 Read on to learn about why..

 # **Deflationary Farming**